tetzank/homepage/content/posts/x-macros.md

 The initializer list for the array is generated similarly to the content of the enum.
 We define the macro `X()` before expanding `COLORS`.
 This time, we want to generate a string representation for each element.
-We convert the macro parameter to a string literal with the preprocessing operator `#` in front of the parameter, see [Stringizing](https://gcc.gnu.org/onlinedocs/cpp/Stringizing.html#Stringizing).
+We convert the macro parameter to a string literal with the preprocessing operator `#` in front of the parameter, see [Stringizing][stringizing].
 It will generate strings in the same order as the enum.